ajay-falcon-ai/Capstone-Black-Box-functions/README.md

 I have established a flow for evaluating the grid and identifying the candidate points/queries for submission.
 This week I have focused on reducing computational requirement by filtering the grid using SVM.
 Based on the requirement and behaviour of functions I have used, Gaussian Process, Median or K nearest neighbour techniques.
 I have retained my explorattive stance.
 Filtering has allowed me to keep the exploration size large and yet reduce the number of candidate points to evaluate.
 This is in addition to the downsampling that I introduced in Week 2.
 ### Week 5:
 I have developed two neural networks.
 One that is Fixed and the other that uses gradient descent and backpropagation.
 Compared the results of the two.
-Then, to reduce the number of epochs I have introduced a early stopping, the iteration stop once the loss falls below a certain threshold.
-I have used another value called patience that allows the iterations to continue for a fixed number of times even after the loss threshold has been achieved.
+Then, to reduce the number of epochs I have introduced a early stopping, the iterations stop once the loss falls below a certain threshold.
+I have used another value called patience that allows the iterations to continue for a fixed number of times even after the loss threshold is reached.
 The steps i have introduced are
 1) Read input data
 2) Add the results of the previously submitted queries.